canesesmarjf/LinearFokkerPlanck_Axisymmetric/ReadMe.txt

 Questions:
 - How does it scale on megabucky?
-- How to save output files directly to the "outputFile" directory?
 - How to set the fueling rate independent of the leak rate?
-- How to we calculate the wall time of the calculation correctly?